Connect with other researchers via our forums and online messaging system

 Respondents also mentioned that there needed to be more space for thematic discussions around collaboration topics, and a more interactive platform that allowed researchers to post details of their research and/or funding, and ask for collaborators.

 The AuthorAID Google Groups discussion forum offers an opportunity for researchers to post details of their research projects and put out a request for collaborators.
 This allows for more public interaction and networking around research and funding opportunities.
 Members can also start optional private discussions through AuthorAID’s existing mentoring and collaboration messaging system:

 Are you looking for a research partner or someone to discuss your work?
 Perhaps you are simply looking for a bit of advice or the opinion of someone in your field.
 With a network of over 17,000 researchers from around the world, we're sure you will be able to find what you are looking for.

-The AuthorAID Research Collaboration Space is an open forum for researchers to network and find collaborators around the globe.
+The AuthorAID Google Groups is an open forum for researchers to network and find collaborators around the globe.
 Look for collaboration opportunites or post details of your own research project.
 Also regularly updated with useful resources and tips on collaboration